tianma8023/XMiTools/README.md

 - [Xposed Repository](https://repo.xposed.info/module/com.tianma.tweaks.miui)

 # Attention
-- Only compatible for MIUI 10.
+- Only compatible for MIUI.
 Other ROM may not suitable.
-- Support Xposed, EdXposed and TaiChi.
+- Support Xposed, EdXposed, LSPosed and TaiChi.

 # Features
 - Status Bar